latolukasz/beeorm-doc/docs/guide/entity_fields.md

    registry.RegisterEntity(&UserEntity{})
 }
 ```

+Here is a summary of the mapping between Go types and MySQL columns:

 | go        | MySQL         |
 | ------------- |:-------------:|
 | string with tag `orm:"enum=colors"` | enum('red', 'blue', 'yellow') DEFAULT NULL     |